Karthika Thirunal Lakshmi Bayi: Early years

 Born as the only daughter of Queen Mother Sethu Parvathi Bayi and Sri Ravi Varma Koyi Thampuran of Kilimanoor, she married Lt.
 Col. G. V. Raja.
 According to Oneindia online daily she was a witness to major events in pre-independence and independent India, was an accomplished dancer, singer and a linguist as well.
 In accordance to the tradition, she was also the Chief of Attingal Fiefdom, known as Mootha Thampuran.

 Karthika Thirunal with her younger brother, future Maharaja Uthradom Thirunal Marthanda Varma.

 She was born as the only daughter of Sanskrit scholar and aristocrat Sri Pooram Nal Ravi Varma Kochu Kovil Tampuran of Kilimanoor Kovilakam and Amma Maharani Moolam Thirunal Sethu Parvathi Bayi of Travancore, on 17 September 1916, in the matrilineal Royal House of Travancore.
 She was educated by selected tutors and scholars.
 She mastered languages like Malayalam, Sanskrit, English, French etc. Since her childhood, Karthika was deeply interested in dance and music.
 Recognizing her interests, her elder brother, Maharajah Sree Chithira Thirunal, appointed Harikeshanelloor Muthaiyya Bhagavathar as her music teacher.
 In 1933, at the age of 16, Karthika Thirunal became the first from her family to undertake a sea voyage with her mother, against the then prevalent superstitious belief related to crossing the sea.
-She also participated in the All India Women's Conference of 1935, held in Trivandrum.
+She also participated in the All India Women's Conference of 1935, held in Thiruvananthapuram.